carpentries/instructor-training/episodes/18-management.md

 the other 38 are not being well served.
 Equally,
-if she spends a few minutes talking about an advanced topic because two learners are bored, the 38 who don't understand it will feel left out.
+if she spends a few minutes talking about an advanced topic because two learners are bored, the 38 who do not understand it will feel left out.
 All we can do is tell our learners what we're doing and why, and hope that they'll understand.